Thank You to Our Local Sponsors

 Alexander Springs Recreation Area – Ocala National Forest

 You’ll feel like you’re somewhere tropical as you swim in this spring surrounded by subtropical vegetation.
 A spacious green lawn surrounds the beach area, perfect for a picnic lunch or an afternoon nap in the sun.
 The lake-like swimming area has a soft sandy bottom and crystal clear water, excellent for snorkeling to see fish and freshwater marine life.
-A lifeguard is on duty 7 days a week during the summer months.
+Visitors can also enjoy hiking trails, canoe/kayak rentals, and camping on-site.

 Alexander Springs Swimming Area